All ingredients are individually packaged, but our central facility

 While noodles cook, prepare ingredients.

 Prepare Ingredients and Cook Vegetables

 Trim zucchini ends, halve lengthwise, and cut into ½" dice.

 Halve and peel onion.
 Cut halves into ¼" dice.

 Place a medium oven-safe pan over medium-high heat and add 2 tsp. olive oil.
-Add zucchini and red onion to hot pan.
+Add zucchini, onion, and ¼ tsp. salt to hot pan.
 Stir often until lightly browned and tender, 3-5 minutes.

 Make the Sauce

-Return pan used to cook vegetables to medium-high heat.
-Add marinara, cream, reserved pasta water, half the garlic (reserve remaining for garlic bread), ½ tsp. salt, and a pinch of pepper.
+Add marinara, cream, reserved pasta cooking water, half the garlic (reserve remaining for garlic bread), ¼ tsp. salt, and a pinch of pepper to hot pan.

 Remove from burner.